Loading...

 Nice but small museum with plenty of variety.
 There was alot of rocks though, maybe a little too much.

-7. place deserves Contemporary Art Center of Galicia
+7. place definitely deserves Contemporary Art Center of Galicia

 Contemporary Art Center of Galicia